I want to run a WGPO tournament. What do I have to do?

 How do I log in to the new WGPO Ratings Website?

 To access the system, open your web browser and go to the main WGPO site at the following web address: http://wordgameplayers.org/

 In the second line of the menu at the top of the page, click the link labeled “Ratings” to access the public menu page for the ratings system.
 Next, click the link labeled “Director Sign-In” found in the upper right-hand corner.
-On the next screen input your WGPO member username and password and click, the “Sign Me In” button.
+On the next screen input your WGPO director username and password and click, the “Sign Me In” button.
+If you’ve forgotten your username or password, please contact email@example.com for assistance.
 Congratulations!
 You are now logged in to the WGPO Ratings Website, and will find links to manage all of your upcoming tournaments.
 If you have any questions about using the new system you can download a copy of our WGPO Directors User Guide at